 I had not known sin, but by the law

 The apostle gives testimony of his own experience of the work of the Holy Spirit in the soul—in applying God’s moral law.

 Paul refers to his own pre-regenerate state as being “alive without the law” (v.9).
 We need to understand what he means by this unexpected statement.
-For although Paul6 was a Pharisee in those days, yet he admits that he had not applied that law so rigorously to his own soul as the Holy Spirit would do upon regenerating him.
-For in his fallen nature (same as with all of us) Paul rejected his predicament as guity before God, whether as understood by the revealed law or by his conscience.
+For although Paul6 had been a Pharisee in those days, yet he admits that he hadn’t applied that law so rigorously to his own soul as the Holy Spirit would do upon regenerating him.
+For in his fallen nature (same as with all of us) Paul rejected his predicament as guilty before God, whether as understood by the revealed law or by his conscience.

-His pretense and sanctimonious pride had been ripped away, now that “the commandment came” to him.
-He now knew himself to be the Hell-deserving sinner that he was, and he knew that could not help himself.
+His pretence and sanctimonious pride had been ripped away, now that “the commandment came” to him.
+He now faced the fact that he was indeed a Hell-deserving sinner; and he knew that could not help himself.
 And now his sins were all, as it were, awake and lively within his heart.

-His own sinfulness, by the convicting work of the Holy Spirit, now “appeared [to be] sin” to him—it had “become exceeding sinful” (Romans 7:13) in his own estimation.
+His own sinfulness, by the convicting work of the Holy Spirit, now “appeared [to be] sin” to him—it had “become exceeding sinful” (Romans 7:13), in his own opinion.